Marie-L/CV/README.md

 ## Personal Profile

 I’m an experienced software developer who loves to learn new things.
-I'm hard working, I complete tasks in a timely manner and I’m currently looking for an exiting new opportunity.
+I'm hard working and I complete tasks in a timely manner.
+I have good knowledge of Python and Javascript ecosystems and I’m currently looking for an exiting new opportunity.

 ## Relevant Experience